efatihkutuk/koruphp/README.md

 ## Configuration

 Settings are loaded from `.env` and fall back to values in `config/config.php`.
-The default setup uses a local SQLite file and expects the Google token `test-google-token`.
+The default setup connects to a MySQL database named `koruphp` on `localhost` using the `root` user.
+Set `KORUPHP_GOOGLE_CLIENT_ID` to your Google OAuth client ID so that the login button works.

 ## Directory Structure